amir-mojtahedi-dev/amir-mojtahedi-dev/README.md

 # Amir Mojtahedi

-Junior JavaScript Developer focused on building strong fundamentals and developing an engineering-oriented mindset.
+Junior Front-End Developer focused on building strong fundamentals and developing an engineering-oriented mindset.

 ## Profile
 I am at an early stage of my software development career, currently concentrating on: